Frimkron/djangogirlsmcr-tutorial/code_editor/instructions.md

 [Download it here](https://atom.io/)

 ## Why are we installing a code editor?

 You might be wondering why we are installing this special code editor software, rather than using something like Word or Notepad.

-The first is that code needs to be **plain text**, and the problem with programs like Word and Textedit is that they don't actually produce plain text, they produce rich text (with fonts and formatting), using custom formats like [RTF (Rich Text Format)](https://en.wikipedia.org/wiki/Rich_Text_Format).
+The first reason is that code needs to be **plain text**, and the problem with programs like Word and Textedit is that they don't actually produce plain text, they produce rich text (with fonts and formatting), using custom formats like [RTF (Rich Text Format)](https://en.wikipedia.org/wiki/Rich_Text_Format).

 The second reason is that code editors are specialised for editing code, so they can provide helpful features like highlighting code with colour according to its meaning, or automatically closing quotes for you.